 I doubt it.

 For the most part, I don’t think young Spaniards are dreaming of taking over Mom and Dad’s bar in Carabanchel when they’re old enough.

 And Mom and Dad probably want a different life for their kids, too.
 They send little Juanito to university so he can get an engineering degree…

-Then move to London and end up working in a bar there.
+Then move to London to escape from 50% youth unemployment, and end up working in a bar there.